tylerthecoder/knowledge/symbolic-logic/notes.md

 We can prove by contradictions.
 We show that you can name each program with a number.
 So our program would take two numbers (the program and the input).

+We can enumerate all the register machines.

+### Halting problem

+We can give each register machine a number.
+So we input the name of a register machine that can hypothetical machine that computes the halting function.

+$h(m,n)$ = 1 if f_m(n) is defined and halts, 0 otherwise

+Self halting problem is when m = n

+This is the halting problem for all machines.
+There is a subset of machines that you can solve the halting problem for.

+Proof:
+Suppose there was a machine that solved the self halting problem.

+You tack on a circuit that halts if the machine doesn't halt and vice versa.
+Call new machine g.

+What happens if I feed g its own name?
+It halts when g doesn't halt, this is a contradiction.